 Artemis: Wild Goddess of the Hunt by George O’Connor (ages 10 – 14)

 Apollo’s twin sister, Artemis is a fierce and often vengeful woman.
-Her stories are filled with conflict which O’Connor makes Artemis more understandable by capturing her motivations and emotions as well as makes the all stories of the Greek gods memorable.
+Her stories are filled with conflict which O’Connor makes Artemis more understandable by capturing her motivations and emotions as well as makes the stories of the Greek gods memorable.
 Just ask my 14-year old who just aced her Greek English exam thanks in part to this graphic novel series and Rick Riordan’s books. 🙂

 Gods and Thunder: A Graphic Novel of Old Norse Myths by Carl Bowen and Eduardo Garcia